 \section{Abstract}

 Variable selection for models including interactions between explanatory variables often needs to obey certain hierarchical constraints.
-Weak or strong structural hierarchy requires that the existence of an interaction term implies at least one or both associated main effects to be present in the model.
-Lately this problem has attracted a lot of attention, but existing computational algorithms converge slow even with a moderate number of predictors.
+The weak or strong structural hierarchy requires that the existence of an interaction term implies at least one or both associated main effects to be present in the model.
+Lately, this problem has attracted a lot of attention, but existing computational algorithms converge slow even with a moderate number of predictors.
 Moreover, in contrast to the rich literature on ordinary variable selection, there is a lack of statistical theory to show reasonably low error rates of hierarchical variable selection.
 This work investigates a new class of estimators that make use of multiple group penalties to capture structural parsimony.
-We show that the proposed estimators enjoy sharp rate oracle inequalities, and give the minimax lower bounds in strong and weak hierarchical variable selection.
+We give the minimax lower bounds for strong and weak hierarchical variable selection and show that the proposed estimators enjoy sharp rate oracle inequalities.
 A general-purpose algorithm is developed with guaranteed convergence and global optimality.
 Simulations and real data experiments demonstrate the efficiency and efficacy of the proposed approach.